MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 ## Troubleshooting

 1. Invalid Credentials.
-Verify the credential information from BambooHR App.
+Verify the credential information from the BambooHR App.

    Ensure that the scopes are correctly configured in the BambooHR App, and verify that the client ID and secret entered match in the BambooHR App.